ionathanch/pi-forall/agda/README.md

 ## Contents

+The modules below are in approximate dependency order, with the corresponding lemmas and theorems from the paper that they contain in parentheses.
 Most of the modules are parametrized over an abstract `Level` and its strict transitive order, only to be instantiated at the very end by the naturals.